MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Key Observations:

-- GitHub Copilot generates code that aligns with your spec because it references the `spec.md`, `plan.md`, and `tasks.md` files in your workspace.
+- GitHub Copilot generates code that aligns with your spec because it references the *spec.md*, *plan.md*, and *tasks.md* files in your workspace.
 - Detailed comments based on specification requirements guide GitHub Copilot to produce accurate implementations.
-- The spec-driven approach ensures you don't forget requirements (file size limits, supported types, etc.) because they're explicitly documented.
+- The spec-driven development approach ensures you don't forget requirements (file size limits, supported types, etc.) because they're explicitly documented.
 - Having clear acceptance criteria makes it easy to verify that your implementation meets requirements.

 In a full implementation, you would continue through all remaining tasks in the tasks.md file, using a phased approach to systematically build out the complete feature.
 The spec-driven development approach keeps you focused on requirements and prevents scope creep or missed functionality.